 Insufficient or poor sleep has been linked to numerous health issues.
-People who don’t get enough sleep or their sleep quality is poor, have a higher risk of developing dangerous health conditions such as heart disease, diabetes, and obesity.
+People who don’t get enough sleep or have poor sleep quality have a higher risk of developing dangerous health conditions like heart disease, diabetes, and obesity.

-Over the long term it has been linked to a shortened lifespan.
-It may be tempting to forego sleep to have a few extra hours of awake time, but the price is far too high.
-Your body and mind need sleep and when you deny that need you set in motion the potential for some serious impacts on your health.
+Over the long term, it has been linked to a shortened lifespan.
+It may be tempting to forego sleep to have a few extra hours of awake time, but the price is too high.
+Your body and mind need rest, and when you deny that need, you set in motion the potential for severe impacts on your health.

 Sleep is when your body and brain rest and rejuvenate.
-When you have adequate sleep, you will find that you are more focused and you have better mental clarity.
+When you have a night of adequate sleep, you will find more focused and have better mental clarity.

 You will also notice increased energy and a better mood.
-When you don’t give your body the rest it needs you will begin to feel drained and irritable.
+When you don’t give your body the rest it needs, you will feel drained and irritable.

 You may also notice that you get sick more often as sleep is directly tied to immune function.
 One study even found that people who got eight hours of sleep a night were less likely to catch a cold or develop cold symptoms that those who got less than seven hours a night.

-In fact, those who got less than seven hours were three times more likely to get sick.
-There is no denying, sleep is important.
+Those who got less than seven hours were three times more likely to get sick.
+There is no denying, sleep is essential.

 There is no denying that sleep is vital for a healthier mind and body.
 This includes quality of sleep.
-Poor quality of sleep can be just as detrimental as not getting enough hours of sleep and can still lead to sleep deprivation.
-A great deal of research has been done on the effects of sleep and has shown that getting good sleep provides excellent benefits including:
+Poor sleep quality can be just as detrimental as not getting enough hours of sleep and can still lead to sleep deprivation.
+A great deal of research has been done on the effects of sleep and has shown that getting good sleep provides excellent benefits, including:

-Adults should get between seven and nine hours of sleep a night, preferably uninterrupted, within 24 hours on a regular basis.
-There is more to a good night’s sleep than just quantity though.
+Adults should get between seven and nine hours of sleep a night, preferably uninterrupted, within 24 hours regularly.
+There is more to a good night’s sleep than quantity.
 You should be able to fall asleep within about 20 minutes after you lie down and stay asleep.

-If your family members, friend, or spouse notice any unusual or troubling sleep behaviors such as snoring, restlessness, pauses in breathing, or nightmares it could indicate a more significant problem other than the interrupted sleep.
-It is well worth visiting your doctor to get help and remedy the situation because sleep is one of the essential needs your body has – and you can’t survive without it.
+Suppose your family members, friend, or spouse notice any unusual or troubling sleep behaviors such as snoring, restlessness, pauses in breathing, or nightmares.
+In that case, it could indicate a more significant problem other than interrupted sleep.
+It is well worth visiting your doctor to get help and remedy the situation because rest is one of your body’s essential needs – and you can’t survive without it.